We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 EasyKnock

 Instead of repaying the equity in 10, 15 or 30 years, you'll lease your house from EasyKnock for up to five years, which means you'll be making payments to stay there.
 If the property appreciates during this time, you can benefit from that appreciation.
-However, the fact that you’ll have to pay rent, the short term of five years and the necessity of adding them as co-owner limit its usefulness.
+However, the fact that you’ll have to pay rent, the short term of five years and the necessity of adding them as co-owners limit its usefulness.
+Additionally, EasyKnock has been involved in several lawsuits regarding its lease-buyback programs.

 EquiFi